 The Association contracts with an Association Management Company (AMC) to provide all necessary staffing, technology, facilities and other components needed for efficient management of its annual operations.
 The Board shall establish a performance agreement with deliverables and shall evaluate the specified deliverables on an annual basis.

 The AMC will provide one of their staff members to serve as CEO of the Association, with the approval of the Association Board of Directors.
-The CEO will work collaboratively with the Board and manage other AMC staff and contractors for the benefit of the Association.
 Annually, the CEO shall report on the status of deliverables and make suggestions for the following year.
-The Secretary shall include this report or summary thereof in the official minutes of the Association’s annual meeting.
+The Secretary shall include this report or a summary thereof in the official minutes of the Association’s annual meeting.

 The AMC will notify the Board of all AMC staff or contractor assignments to other key Association leadership roles, including administration, finance, and government relations.
 The Board may approve or reject each such leadership appointment.

-Meetings of the Association shall be held at least twice a year on dates to be approved by the Board of Directors.
+Meetings of the Association shall be held at least once a year on dates to be approved by the Board of Directors.

 Other meetings may be held at the call of the Board of Directors or the President.

-The Bylaws of the Association are to be made, altered or rescinded by a two-thirds vote of the ballots cast by active members.
-Members shall be provided any amendments to the Bylaws in writing 30 days prior to the vote.
+The Bylaws of the Association are to be made, altered or rescinded by a two-thirds vote of the ballots cast by voting members.
+Voting members shall be provided any proposed amendments to the Bylaws in writing 30 days prior to the start of the voting period.